ayyemichelle/CodePathPreWork/README.md

 The following **additional** features are implemented:

-- I would like to get more clarification on the differences between the new updated xcode version and older versions prior.
+- I added the ability to split the bill between up to 5 people using  a stepper.

 ## Video Walkthrough